 In sum - and notwithstanding the limitations of the published research - it is reasonable to conclude that prior authorization has played an important role in bringing growth in use of advanced imaging to more sustainable levels.
-Effectiveness in other clinical areas has received less attention from third-party evaluators.
+Its effectiveness in other clinical areas is less well understood.